smartdevicelink/sdl_evolution/proposals/nnnn-screen-manager-alerts.md

 @interface SDLAlertView: NSObject

 /**
  Set this to change the default timeout for all alerts.
 If a timeout is not set on an individual alert object (or if it is set to 0.0), then it will use this timeout instead.
 See `timeout` for more details.
 If this is not set by you, it will default to 5 seconds.
-The minimum is 3 seconds, the max is 10 seconds.
+The minimum is 3 seconds, the maximum is 10 seconds.
 If this is set below the minimum, it will be capped at 3 seconds.
 If this is set above the maximum, it will be capped at 10 seconds.
  */
 @property (class, assign, nonatomic) NSTimeInterval defaultTimeout;